-Enforce Azure Active Directory Multi-Factor Authentication for Azure Virtual Desktop using Conditional Access
+Enforce Microsoft Entra multifactor authentication for Azure Virtual Desktop using Conditional Access

 If you're visiting this page from the Azure Virtual Desktop (classic) documentation, make sure to return to the Azure Virtual Desktop (classic) documentation once you're finished.

 Users can sign into Azure Virtual Desktop from anywhere using different devices and clients.
-However, there are certain measures you should take to help keep yourself and your users safe.
-Using Azure Active Directory (Azure AD) Multi-Factor Authentication (MFA) with Azure Virtual Desktop prompts users during the sign-in process for another form of identification in addition to their username and password.
+However, there are certain measures you should take to help keep your environment and your users safe.
+Using Microsoft Entra multifactor authentication (MFA) with Azure Virtual Desktop prompts users during the sign-in process for another form of identification in addition to their username and password.
 You can enforce MFA for Azure Virtual Desktop using Conditional Access, and can also configure whether it applies to the web client, mobile apps, desktop clients, or all clients.

-How often a user is prompted to reauthenticate depends on Azure AD session lifetime configuration settings.
-For example, if their Windows client device is registered with Azure AD, it will receive a Primary Refresh Token (PRT) to use for single sign-on (SSO) across applications.
+How often a user is prompted to reauthenticate depends on Microsoft Entra session lifetime configuration settings.
+For example, if their Windows client device is registered with Microsoft Entra ID, it will receive a Primary Refresh Token (PRT) to use for single sign-on (SSO) across applications.
 Once issued, a PRT is valid for 14 days and is continuously renewed as long as the user actively uses the device.

 While remembering credentials is convenient, it can also make deployments for Enterprise scenarios using personal devices less secure.
-To protect your users, you can make sure the client keeps asking for Azure AD Multi-Factor Authentication credentials more frequently.
+To protect your users, you can make sure the client keeps asking for Microsoft Entra multifactor authentication credentials more frequently.
 You can use Conditional Access to configure this behavior.

 Learn how to enforce MFA for Azure Virtual Desktop and optionally configure sign-in frequency below.